phicunguyen/Raspberry-Pi4-compile-and-link-your-kernel-code-to-the-raspberry-kernel__kernel7l.img__/README.md

 # Raspberry-Pi4-compile-and-link-your-kernel-code-to-the-raspberry-kernel__kernel7l.img__
-This is here for me as reference and hope will help some one want to run their code in the raspberry pi kernel.
+This is here for me as reference and hope will help someone want to run their code in the raspberry pi kernel.

 Let say I want the kernel to set gpio5 (pin 29 on the raspberry pi 4) to 1 when it bootup. (if you connect a led on gpio5, it will light up).